jean997/jean997.github.io/index.md

    I recieved my Ph.D. in 2016 in Biostatistics from the <a href="https://www.biostat.washington.edu">University of Washington</a>
   	advised by <a href="http://www.faculty.washington.edu/nrsimon/">Noah Simon</a>.
  <br>
    <br> I develop statistical methods motivated by problems in genetics and genomics.
-Many of my current projects focus is on using genetic associations to understand causal and non-causal relationships between clinical traits (symptoms, diseases, etc), biomarkers, and -omic traits (like gene expression).
+I am currently excited about using patterns of genetic associations across traits to understand causal and non-causal relationships between clinical traits, biomarkers, and "omic" traits.
 I am also interested in association testing for spatially structured data types, and more broadly, in robust and non-parametric statistical methods.
   <br>
   <a href = "https://scholar.google.com/citations?hl=en&user=r6fNZ6cAAAAJ">See my publications on Google Scholar</a>
   </td>